Bikini Bottom Dihybrid Crosses Answers Key

 • Nature: Grumpy (G) is dominant over cheerful (g).

 Squidward is heterozygous for both traits (TtGg).
-He reproduces with another squid who is homozygous recessive for both traits (ttgg).
+Worth adding: he reproduces with another squid who is homozygous recessive for both traits (ttgg).
 What proportion of their offspring will be talented and cheerful?

 Answer: